Onboard Noise & Vibration (Completely renewed!)

-During this course you will learn more about the principles of noise and vibration and how to attenuate their effects.
+During this training you will learn about the principles of noise and vibration and how to keep them under control.
 The training covers 4 main subjects:

 – Basics of noise control